Dexilant Lawyers for Kidney Injury and Stomach Cancer Lawsuits

 - Kidney Failure

-If information had been provided to consumers and the medical community about the potential link between Dexilant and kidney injury, many people may have limited their use of this drug or selected a different treatment alternative for their acid reflux symptoms.
+If information had been provided to consumers and the medical community about the potential Dexilant side effects, many people may have limited their use of this drug or selected a different treatment alternative for their acid reflux symptoms.

 Dexilant is manufactured and sold by Takeda Pharmaceuticals.
 It was originally introduced under the brand name Kapidex, but the name was changed about a year later due to confusion with other drugs, such as Casodex and Kadian.